Wowiee3/SunwayCTF-challs/misc_guesstheflag/README.md

 It is a good solution as long as you get the flag.
 See [how we solve it](docs/solve.py).
 </details>

+Warn: If you are trying to build and run the container from scratch, make sure that you are using LF in `src/guessTheFlag.sh` to prevent error.

 Note: `docs/solve.py` can be used to check if the challenge is working as intended.
 It will solve the challenge and get the flag.